 Second, I fell in love with Allie and her team again.
 I hadn’t realised how much I enjoyed writing about her and Perry and the rest of the gang.
 So I thought why not make the trilogy into a series and add a few more books to it.

-Third, as I re-edited those first three, it made me realise that as there was a subplot in Taunting the Dead, Follow the Leader and finishing in Only The Brave, it would be good to do the same in books 4, 5 and 6.
-I’ve written Broken Promises, book 4 and Hidden Secrets, book 5, and I’m now starting book 6, which is quite exciting to write — and challenging to tie everything up.
+Third, as I re-edited those first three, it made me realise that, as there was a subplot in Taunting the Dead, Follow the Leader and finishing in Only The Brave, it would be good to do the same in books 4, 5 and 6.
+I also brought a subplot from the first three books to its conclusion too (Terry Ryder, anyone?)
+It was quite challenging to tie everything up.

 Two